 My teacher pursed her lips, undoubtedly expecting this question and knowing there was a script that she had to abide to.
 When she finally opened her mouth to speak, she explained that homosexuality is a sin in the eyes of God.

-My heart seemed to break on impact after hearing these words come from one of my favorite teachers, especially since I wasn’t even sure she truly believed them.
+My heart seemed to break on impact after hearing these words come from one of my favourite teachers, especially since I wasn’t even sure she truly believed them.
 While I wouldn’t come out to myself for another year as a bisexual woman, many of the people that I loved identified as part of the LGBTQ+ community.
 I couldn’t understand then and still grapple with the question now: If God is love, how could a relationship between two consenting people ever be evil?

 This past week, I learned that the head of the Catholic Church, Pope Francis, feels similarly.
 In a 2019 interview with Mexican broadcaster Televisa, the Argentinian-born pontiff spoke out against the traditional teachings of the Catholic Church.
 In the new documentary “Francesco,” the 83-year-old went on record saying he believes that gay people are “children of God and have a right to a family.”